-This article is the second of a series.
+This article is the second of a three-part series.
 Part 1 justifies that human-performed checklists are essentially source code, and according to GitOps principles, belong in git just like any other code required for successfully managing a software stack.
 Part 3 covers the why and how of using rich desktop editing tools for checklist creation and completion.

 Checklist Awareness and Skepticism

 There are always those who feel checklists are an unnecessary waste of time because they think they can always remember the basics of the steps involved to complete a task.
 Many are also not aware of the huge, cross-discipline benefits that can come from their use.
 If you have not studied checklists in their own right, you may think they are only for exceedingly complex scenarios that simple ones do not benefit.
 If anyone you know feels this way, I would encourage them to read Atul Gawande’s “The Checklist Manifesto.”
 The key takeaways include:

 - The checklists in question are for highly routinized procedures that everyone should implicitly know and execute automatically.

 - The frequency of measured mistake avoidance by using checklists for these standardized procedures is very significant.

 - The very professionals who are considered the sharpest in the room (lead surgeons, airplane pilot captains, etc.) were not immune to needing checklists as many had assumed they might be.

 - Most complex activities are tackled by a team — many breakdowns in proper outcomes come from assumptions about what others have done or who has the right to point out problems during a procedure.
 Checklists resolve this because they ensure communication and give anyone the right to point out missed items.